CloudReactor/aws-ecs-cloudreactor-deployer/README.md

 container.
 This may complicate the use of the same Dockerfile during development, however.

-### deploy.sh configuration
+### cr_deploy.sh configuration

-`deploy.sh` is what you'll call on your host machine, which will run the Docker image for the deployer.
-The deployer Docker image has an entrypoint that executes the python script deploy.py, which in turn, executes ansible-playbook.
+`cr_deploy.sh` is what you'll call on your host machine, which will run the Docker image for the deployer.
+It can be configured with the following environment variables:

-The Ansible tasks in `ansible/deploy.yml` reference files that you can make available with Docker volume mounts.
-You can either modify `deploy.sh` to add or modify existing mounts, or configure the files/directories with environment variables.
-The Ansible tasks also read environment variables which you can set in `deploy.env` or `deploy.<environment>.env`.

-You can configure some settings in `deploy.sh` with environment variables if you want to avoid modifying it:

 | Environment variable name |       Default value      | Description                                                                                    |
 |---------------------------|:------------------------:|------------------------------------------------------------------------------------------------|